 Spend a little

-Order pizzas for everyone on random days.
+Order pizzas for everyone on National Pizza Day (February each year), or random days.
 Or watch a movie with your staff together.
 Or have ‘bring your partner to work’ and ‘bring your child to work’ days.
 These days give employees a great opportunity to know more about each other.

 These ideas don’t cost much but offer opportunities to lighten the mood at work and help employees bond with one another organically.